pulumi/docs/content/blog/architecture-as-code-kubernetes/index.md

 ## Conclusion

 Deploying modern applications is complex.
 Anyone of the architectures we’ve examined -- virtual machines, microservices, serverless and Kubernetes -- require deploying and configuring multiple resources.
 For many reasons, including security, compliance, and cost management, we want to reuse resources consistently.
 In a sense, architecture as code is the logical progression of the DevOps principle of ["cattle not pets"](https://medium.com/@Joachim8675309/devops-concepts-pets-vs-cattle-2380b5aab313).
 Infrastructure as code is the tool that enables this by bringing standard development practices, such as code review, CI/CD, and testing to infrastructure.
 Learn how to build reusable infrastructure components with Pulumi’s [programming model]({{< relref "/docs/intro/concepts/programming-model" >}}), [API reference for cloud service providers]({{< relref "/docs/reference/pkg" >}}), and [examples](https://github.com/pulumi/examples).

+Want to know more?
+Listen to the [New Stack Context podcast](https://thenewstack.io/pulumi-program-the-infrastructure-with-an-actual-programming-language/) on the Pulumi 2.0 release and Architecture as Code.